Dr Ashutosh Prabhu Dessai

 Economic or Financial Abuse

 Remember, an abuser’s goal is to control you, and he will frequently hurt you to do that.
 In addition to hurting you emotionally and physically, an abusive partner may also hurt you in the pocketbook.
-Economic of financial abuse includes:

 Controlling the finances.